khurrumsaleem/pynuctran/README.md

 The purpose of this class is to handles the information of a removal method.

 ##### ```Removal.Removal(Id: str, Lambda: float, Type: RemovalType)```
 A class constructor that defines a nuclide removal method.
-This is actually a data structure that stores removal parameters of a specific removal.
-For instance, a beta decay of isotope A is a removal method, where the decay removes isotope A from the system by transmutating A into other species.
-The class constructor takes three (3) parameters ```Id```, ```Lambda``` and ```Type```. ```Id``` is a string identifier of the removal method; ```Lambda``` is the removal rate in per unit second; and ```Type``` is the removal type.
+This class is a data structure that stores the parameters of a specific removal.
+For instance, a beta decay of isotope A is a removal method, where the decay event removes isotope A from the system by mutating A into other species.
+The class constructor takes three (3) parameters ```Id```, ```Lambda``` and ```Type```. ```Id``` is a string identifier of the removal method; ```Lambda``` is the removal rate (per second); and ```Type``` is the removal type.

 ##### ```Removal.AddDaughters(Yield: float, NuclideIdA: str, NuclideIdB: str)```
-Add the products to the removal method. ```Yield``` is the probability (in percent) of producing the daughters pair when the removal event occur; ```NuclideIdA``` is the string identifier of the first product i.e. U238, Pu240...; ```NuclideIdB``` is the string identifier of the second product.
+Adds the daughter products to the removal method. ```Yield``` is the probability (in per cent) of producing the daughter pair during the removal event; ```NuclideIdA``` is the string identifier of the first product, i.e. U238, Pu240...; ```NuclideIdB``` is the string identifier of the second product.
 Only a pair of isotopes is accepted.
-For removals that produce only one product, set '' for the second product.
-If both product Ids are empty string, '', then no product will be created after the removal event.
+If the removal produces only one product, set '' for the second product.
+If both product Ids are empty strings, '', then the code does not create the product after the removal event.
 ##### ```Removal.SampleDaughters() -> tuples(Isotope, Isotope)```
-Randomly selects one of the daugter pair based on the specified product yield.
-The method returns a pair of isotopes tuple ```(Isotope,Isotope)``` representing the sampled daughter pair.
+Randomly selects one of the daughter pairs based on the specified product yield.
+The method returns a pair of isotopes tuple ```(Isotope, Isotope)``` representing the sampled daughter pair.
 #####  ```Removal.Id: str```
 Gets or sets the string identifier of the removal method.
 ##### ```Removal.Lambda: float```